thindil/steamsky/bin/doc/CONTRIBUTING.md

 `bob createtests`

-Tests are generated only for this subprograms which have explicitly declared tests cases in declarations.
-Thus if here are no tests cases declared in the game code, there will be no unit tests generated.
+Tests are generated only for these subprograms which have explicitly declared tests cases in declarations.
+Thus, if here are no tests cases declared in the game code, there will be no unit tests generated.

 ### Running unit tests